 This artwork has historical significance as it shows a small sample of the variety of items on board the late 19th century ships bound for Australia in the Colonial and late God Rush period.
 The cargo contained personal luggage, items intended as gifts, and goods ordered for domestic, commercial or industrial use.

 The wreck sites of both vessels, ‘Loch Ard’ and ‘Fiji’ are classified on the Victorian Heritage Register as significant and are now protected by government law.
 The sites are popular with divers and provide interpretive material regarding social and maritime history.

-Poster of watercolour painting by Tim Walker, gilt frame, picture behind glass.
+Framed poster of a watercolour painting by Tim Walker, gilt frame, behind glass.

 Subject is a group of objects, most of which are connected with the 1878 shipwreck Loch Ard, such as items recovered from the shipwreck and the famous ‘Loch Ard Peacock’.
 Two items are from the wreck of the ‘Fiji’.

 Inscriptions on ingot, a handwritten letter, bell, clear bottle, and small plaque.

 On ingot: “PONTIFEX & WOOD.
 LONDON”.
 On letter: “Presented to Mr. Thomas Pearce”.
 On small ingot: “TIM WALKER”.
 On bell: “LOCH ARD”.
 On clear bottle “THE SINGER MANUFACTURING COMPANY“.
 On plaque: TIM WALKER”.